-Since our inception, we have granted to our executive officers and certain of our directors restricted share units and options to purchase our ordinary shares.
-See "Management-Equity Incentive Plans."
+Since our inception, we have granted to our executive officers and certain of our directors restricted share units, performance share units and options to purchase our ordinary shares.
+See Item 6.
+"Directors, Senior Management and Employees."

 Exculpation, Indemnification and Insurance